immutable/gu-composited-card/README.md

 health: number;
 ```

+### @property({ type: Boolean }) useLegacyQualityMapping

+OPTIONAL: A new kind of quality system has been developed in order to better support the on-chaining process for cards.
+This new system has a reduced number of qualities, in reversed order.
+We will be eventually deprecating the old quality system, but for now you can choose to use the old quality numbering system.

-### @property({ type: Number }) quality (0 - 8)
+### @property({ type: Number }) quality (5 - 0) | (0 - 8 for legacy)

 OPTIONAL: a card's quality setting.
-When this input is missing, the a default quality setting of 0 will be used for all artwork/layers.
-0 = bottom quality, 1 = plain quality, ...
-8 = mythic/best quality
+When this input is missing, the a default quality setting of 5 will be used for all artwork/layers.
+5 = 'plain', ...
+1 = 'diamond' and 0 = 'mythic'.

+*NOTE: if you choose to use the legacy quality mappings, then 0 & 1 = 'plain' ...
+8 = 'diamond' and 9 = 'mythic'.

 ### @property({ type: String }) responsiveSrcsetSizes